Time-averaged statistics of the 3D stochastic Ladyzhenskaya-Smagorinsky equations: The main result

 and the dimensionless artificial Reynolds number is given as

 We then define the characteristic time $\tau$ as

 \end{definition}

-\begin{re} It is straightforward to verify that the above expressions are dimensionally consistent.
+\begin{remark} It is straightforward to verify that the above expressions are dimensionally consistent.
 We interpret \( F \) as the amplitude of the deterministic forcing, and \( G^2 \) as the \textit{total energy rate supplied by the random force}, with physical units of \(\text{velocity}^2 \times \text{time}^{-1}\).
 Throughout, we assume \( F \, \text{and } G < \infty \).
-In addition, the applied deterministic body force $f(x)$ is, without loss of generality, divergence free, and without loss of generality we restrict attention to mean-zero body forces and initial conditions so the velocity remains mean-zero for all $t > 0$. \end{re}
+From here and \eqref{Cond1:g_infty}, we verify that $\rho_{\infty}$ has physical dimension $\text{Time}^{-1}$; hence, $\tau$ is dimensionless.
+In addition, the applied deterministic body force $f(x)$ is, without loss of generality, divergence free, and without loss of generality we restrict attention to mean-zero body forces and initial conditions so the velocity remains mean-zero for all $t > 0$. \end{remark}

 Recall that $\lambda_1$ is the smallest eigenvalue of the Stokes operator (see \cite{FMRT01}).
 We are now ready to give the rigorous statement of our main result.